 Yes, North Carolina state law requires that all foster parents are licensed to care for foster children in their care.

 These licenses are issued by the NC Department of Health and Human Services.
 County Department of Social Services and private child caring agencies are authorized to work with potential foster parents, to assist them in the Licensing Process, and to provide supervision and support.

 What are the training requirements for becoming a foster parent?

 Potential foster parents receive 30 hours of training.
 The training covers topics such as child abuse, neglect, working with birth parents, and helping foster children deal with the issues they face.
 The training also helps the potential foster parents think about how parenting another child may affect their family.
-For more information, check out our page on Becoming a Foster Parent.
+For more information, check out our page Start Fostering.